paxdotdev/pax/README.md

 - Open source (MIT / Apache 2.0)
 - Extensible rendering back-ends

+And this breaks the mnemonic, but is a fundamental goal:

+**Designable**
+- Pax is designed from the ground-up to be deterministically _machine_ read/writable alongside _human_ authoring, while maintaining ergonomics.
+- In other words: as an alternative to hand-writing Pax, visual design tools can read and write Pax through a interface that feels like Adobe Illustrator, Sketch, or Figma.

 ## How it works

 Pax attaches to a _host codebase_ which is responsible for any imperative or side-effectful logic (e.g. network requests, operating system interactions.)
 This divide allows Pax itself to remain highly declarative.

 Currently Pax supports Rust as a host language, though support for JavaScript/TypeScript is on the [roadmap](TODO.md).
+For Pax itself: the compiler tooling and the runtimes are all written in Rust.

 Following is a simple example.
-This Pax UI describes a rectangle at the center of the viewport that can be clicked.
+This Pax UI describes a 2D rectangle at the center of the viewport that can be clicked.
 Upon click, the rectangle increments its rotation by 1/20 radians.

 ```rust
 use pax::*;